 Appealing to a younger generation

-These friends and family members — from his son Titus, to his wife Saskia and later, his common-law wife Hendrickje Stoffels – were often the subject of portraits that served as studies or as means to further develop his technique.
-These portraits are gathered for the exhibition, which traces the artist's biography as it divides the people in his life into five Facebook-defined categories.
+These friends and family members — from his son Titus, to his wife Saskia and later, his common-law wife Hendrickje Stoffels — were often the subject of portraits that served as studies or as means to further develop his technique.
+These portraits were gathered for the exhibition, which traced the artist's biography as it divided the people in his life into five Facebook-defined categories.

 "Today Facebook asks you to categorize your online social network: 'family,' a 'good friend' or perhaps simply 'an acquaintance.'
 Anyone in the 17th century would also be able to answer this question with ease: even then they had different categories of friendships," the museum program reads, before it goes on to define the importance of various people in Rembrandt's own social network.
 From fellow artist and friend Jan Lievens to the wealthy apothecary Abraham Francen, the exhibition is curated based on the various roles the people in Rembrandt's life played in his work.

 Whereas Lievens and Rembrandt shared a studio early in their careers and influenced each other simultaneously, pushing the boundaries of painting at the time, the role a wealthy apothecary like Francen played was to serve not only as model but also to act as financial support for the bankrupt late-career Rembrandt.

 As any artist can attest, the cost of dedicating your life to your work is quite high; despite his reputation as a master while alive, Rembrandt relied heavily on this close network of friends and family to support him either with commissions or, as his son Titus and mistress Hendrickje Stoffels later did, by selling his work and protecting his inheritance.